xenondevs/Docs/docs/nova/addon/items/creating-items.md

     Item Model Defintions are a 1.21.4 feature.
 You may be interested in the [Minecraft wiki page](https://minecraft.wiki/w/Items_model_definition) on this topic.

+Item model definitions allow defining rules that are then used by the client to select a model for an item at runtime.
+These rules are constantly evaluated by the client, so the item model can change very dynamically based on the player's actions, such as holding a keybind, or the state of the item, such as its use duration.

 Nova offers a DSL builder for creating item model definitions: